kodecocodes/swift-style-guide/README.markdown

 ## Access Control

 Full access control annotation in tutorials can distract from the main topic and is not required.
 Using `private` appropriately, however, adds clarity and promotes encapsulation.
-Use `private` as the first property specifier.
-The only specifier that should come before access control is `static`.
+Use `private` as the leading property specifier.
+The only things that should come before access control are the `static` specifier or attributes such as `@IBAction` and `@IBOutlet`.

 **Preferred:**
 ```swift